harishjnv/Storify/README.md

-# storify
+# Storify

-make sure you mongodb server is installed and running.
+make sure your mongodb server is installed and running.

 In mac, you can install mongo using `brew install mongodb` & run using `brew services start mongo`